-2. Purpose and Aim
+Purpose and Aim

-'Research has shown that many children who present with harmful behaviour towards others, in the context of peer-on-peer abuse, are themselves vulnerable and may have been victimised by peers, parents or adults in the community prior to their abuse of peers' (Farrer and Co, 2019)
+'Research from Farrer and Co has shown that many children who present with harmful behaviour towards others, in the context of child-on-child abuse, are themselves vulnerable and may have been victimised by other children, parents or adults in the community, prior to their abuse of another child/other children.
+(Farrer and Co.
+2023)

-Children and young people may be harmful to one another in a number of ways which would be classified as peer on peer/child on child abuse.
-The purpose of this policy is to explore the many forms of peer on peer/child on child abuse and include a planned and supportive response to the issues.
+Children may be harmful to one another in a number of ways which would be classified as child-on-child abuse.
+The purpose of this policy is to explore the many forms of child-on-child abuse and include a planned and supportive response to the issues.

-At Holy Trinity Church of England we have the following policies in place that should be read in conjunction with this policy:
+At Holy Trinity CE Academy have the following policies in place that should be read in conjunction with this policy: